matthewlhchiu/matthewlhchiu.github.io/index.md

 # Welcome, fellow traveller
 Thank you for visiting my small corner of the Internet world, where I document my journey so far and share what's to come.*

+**What's new:** I'm starting a blog, [*All That Glitters*](https://matthewlhchiu.substack.com/), to examine how we can get more of the things that matter in life.
+Please subscribe if you're interested!

 This website is a disparate collection of my thoughts, notes, and weakly-held opinions.
 I hope you find them interesting.

 ## My work